sarita711/readme/README.md

 ### Borrow a Book
     URL: /api/books/{id}/borrow
     Method: PUT
-    Description: Marks a book as borrowed.
+    Description: Marks a book as borrowed and mail will be send to admin.
 ### Return a Book
     URL: /api/books/{id}/return
     Method: PUT